 “We can oversee the quality of each piece that we manufacture and the sourcing of environmentally sound raw materials,” says Jay Novak, the owner of Modernica, when we asked about why they choose to manufacture in America.

-The Vermont Wood Studios Shaker four-poster bed is simple at first glance, but it is sturdy and formed entirely from hardwood.
 We had the pleasure of talking with Peggy Farabaugh (the founder of Vermont Wood Studios), who mentioned their dedication to maintaining the rich history of woodworking in the state.
 “Vermont has a rich history of producing top-quality solid wood furniture that’s made in small workshops using sustainably harvested hardwoods,” says Farabaugh.
 “Customers feel that where their furniture comes from, and how it’s made is just as important as style, functionality, and beauty.”
 What a great mindset!

 Maiden Home makes some very high-quality luxury bed frames that have good minimalist style to them.